PythonCHB/PythonListsSummaries/source/python_list/new_to_python_where_start.rst

 It's an awesome resource to get started.
 It's the official tutorial!

-In-built functions
+Built In Functions
 ^^^^^^^^^^^^^^^^^^

-Python has many in-built functions to ease your life.
+Python has many built-in functions to ease your life.
 You can view them `here <https://docs.python.org/3/library/functions.html>`_

 The standard library
 ^^^^^^^^^^^^^^^^^^^^